antilou86/AmooXing-FE/README.md

 ## Known issues
 3 known issues so far, ordered by severity
-1. there is a bug with master deploy, but not staging that wont allow client side routing
+1. there is a bug with master deploy, but not staging, that wont allow client side routing
 2. there is a bug in sell price of the "Giga Clam" item, it is showing as 1,500 but is really 15,000
 3. there is a bug in the image tag on the villager named "Timmy"